Dawn-Of-Justice/scenesniffer/README.md

 # YouTube Shorts Identifier

 This Chrome extension helps users identify which episode a YouTube Shorts video is from, based on the show it belongs to.
-The extension utilizes Google's Gemini service for accurate identification.
+The extension utilizes Google's Gemini API for accurate identification.

 ## Features

 - **Episode Identification**: Quickly find out the episode details from YouTube Shorts.
+- **Google AI Integration**: Uses Google's Gemini API for accurate scene identification.
-- **User Authentication**: Each user can sign in using their account, generating a unique key or auth token for personalized usage of the Gemini service.
+- **User Authentication**: Each user needs to provide their own Google Gemini API key.
 - **Social Media Links**: Easy access to the developer's social media for updates and support.

 ## Installation